Aravinda89/aravinda89.github.io/_posts/2026-05-09-local-ai-coding-assistant-vscode-opencode-lmstudio.md

 Install VS Code if you don't have it.

 Then install opencode.
-On Windows, the simplest route is npm:
+On Windows in command prompt, the simplest route is npm:

 ```bash
 npm install -g opencode-ai